akoidan/hotkey-hub/README.md

     - windows information getters with e.g.  `get: "activeWindow"`
     - ...

+#### JSON Schema Support
+You can validate your configuration using any JSON schema validator (e.g., [jsonschemavalidator.net](https://www.jsonschemavalidator.net/)):
+1. Get the schema files from the [releases page](https://github.com/akoidan/hotkey-hub/releases)
+2. Paste the schema into the validator's schema panel
+3. Write/validate your configuration in the data panel

+#### How to build config
-- `main` branch documentation is available at [github-pages](https://akoidan.github.io/hotkey-hub)
+- For the latest`main` branch documentation is available at [github-pages](https://akoidan.github.io/hotkey-hub)
-- Documentation per specific version is available in [releases](https://github.com/akoidan/hotkey-hub/releases) at `CONFIG.md` file
+- Documentation per specific version is available in [releases](https://github.com/akoidan/hotkey-hub/releases) at `CONFIG.md` alog with `jsonc-schema.json`
-- You can more examples in fixtures, e.g. [config-fixture.jsonc](./tests/fixtures/config-fixture.jsonc)
+- There are more examples in fixtures, e.g. [config-fixture.jsonc](./tests/fixtures/config-fixture.jsonc)
-- Uses JSON with comments (JSONC) format
-- Schema is defined in `json-schema.json`, available in [releases](https://github.com/akoidan/hotkey-hub/releases)
-- Documentation is defined at `CONFIG.md`, available in [releases](https://github.com/akoidan/hotkey-hub/releases)
-- Can reference macros and variables from optional configuration files`
+- You can use comments in jsonc file, but if you use online json schema validator it would complain about it.

 ### Variables (Optional)
 Create `configs/variables.json` to define custom variables:
 - Can have any valid JSON structure with a root object
 - To reference a variable use object with `$ref` keyword.
 E.g. `"destination": "{"$ref": "varName"}`
 - Variables can be referenced in `config.jsonc`

-### JSON Schema Support
-You can validate your configuration using any JSON schema validator (e.g., [jsonschemavalidator.net](https://www.jsonschemavalidator.net/)):
-1. Get the schema files from the [releases page](https://github.com/akoidan/hotkey-hub/releases)
-2. Paste the schema into the validator's schema panel
-3. Write/validate your configuration in the data panel

 ### Install the app